aaguilar1892/homemade-shell/README.md

 To compile the files manually from the terminal, you will have to type out the complete string command.
 The command is:

-`gcc -Wall -Wextra -g main.c preprocessing.c redirecting.c myhistory.c cd.c alias.c path.c pipelining.c exit.c signal-control.c -o newshell`
+`gcc -g main.c preprocessing.c redirecting.c myhistory.c cd.c alias.c path.c pipelining.c exit.c signal-control.c -o newshell`

 Executing the command will create an executable file called `newshell`.